- Download our New York City Schools Guide

 Living in New York City as an expat

-At first, moving to New York can be frustrating; expats must learn to manage the competitive housing market, adjust to a new system of schooling, and find adequate employment.
-The work environment and the Manhattan lifestyle are brisk and energetic, and enjoying the fruits of labour is the best part of working in the Big Apple.
+At first, moving to New York can be frustrating; new arrivals must learn to manage the competitive housing market, adjust to a new schooling system and find lucrative employment.
+The work environment and the Manhattan lifestyle are brisk and energetic, and enjoying the fruits of one's labour is the best part of working in the Big Apple.

 NYC is known as the city that never sleeps, and it's true that New Yorkers really do work hard and play harder.
 New arrivals to New York will be moving to the most populated city in the United States and will find that while space comes at a premium, they will have a host of diverse neighbourhoods to choose from.

 The city's well-established public transportation network is another bonus.
 The subway operates 24/7 and there are also buses, commuter trains and ferries for those travelling to places that are a little further afield.
 As is the case throughout the US, expats moving to New York will have to ensure they have invested in a fully comprehensive health insurance plan.
 This will allow them to take advantage of the leading healthcare facilities in the city.

 Cost of living in New York City

 While it's true that the cost of living in NYC is high, it's best thought of as the price of admission to living in a city with endless highlights.
 There’s no better place in the US when it comes to broadening one's horizons, with ample opportunities to explore the dynamic nightlife, eclectic selection of restaurants and thriving theatre scene.

 Accommodation will take a significant chunk of new arrivals' salaries, but fortunately, newcomers can mitigate these costs by opting for a houseshare or living further out from the city centre.
 Entertainment and eating out will largely depend on newcomers' personal preferences as New York offers opportunities for both fine and food truck dining.

 Expat families and children in New York City